 My friend’s landlady knows this woman personally and recommended her shop to me.
 In April I was able to snag a 20% off discount and free shipping (the location was surprisingly in my old Madrid zip code).
 However, in May you can receive a 10% discount but 3-day shipping (10€) is extra.

 Offering: Online shop with delivery around Spain

 Violet Tea (Loose Leaf Teas and Gifts)

 As stated on their Instagram and Link Tree, Violet Tea is not open right now and is currently working on the final touches of their online store.
 They plan to open whenever Madrid enters Phase II of Deescalation but are keeping everyone up-to-date on their Facebook page and Instagram.

 Their teas are also fresh and loose leaf with an average shelf life of 5-12 months, depending on the type.
 I really liked their green and Pu erm teas when I needed a nice early afternoon pick-me-up.
 One tea I have yet to try is Ensueños de la Alhambra, which is a mix of black and green teas plus jasmine and rose petals.

 The anticipated opening date is June 8th but they are working hard to have their online store up and running before then.

 Enjabonarte (Handmade Soaps with Natural Ingredients)

-Enjabonarte is located in the heart of Madrid on Calle Mayor.
+Enjabonarte used to be located in the heart of Madrid on Calle Mayor.
 I had actually passed by their shop a number of times while on many daily trips or new adventures but never realized it was a local, handmade soap shop until last spring.
 It was a good thing I figured out what type of shop it was because this time last year I was focusing on establishing a good summer skincare routine for my wedding (and beyond).